-The restaurant is rated five stars on Tripadvisor, but is the food halal?
+The restaurant is rated five stars on Tripadvisor for Muslim startups, but is the food halal?
 Ubud has a cute shopping district, but are there boutiques with on-trend hijabs?
 What about that gorgeous, lake-side hotel—does it have a prayer room?
 A growing consumer group, Muslims, and their growing spending power have long been neglected in the online world, but that is rapidly changing.

 The Islamic market, or Muslims who wield disposable income, is worth over $2 trillion, and by 2019, will account for $3.735 trillion, according to the State of the Global Islamic Finance Report.
 Malaysia, home to 20 million Muslims, even has its own Silicon Valley, a ‘multimedia super corridor’ called Cyberjaya, where startup businesses can set up at discounted rates.
 Malaysia is so keen to give these enterprises a kickstart that Cyberjaya is offering startups around the world the opportunity to live tax-free with free accommodation for a year as part of its accelerator program.

 Startups in Southeast Asia in particular are zeroing in on the Muslim market.
 Fashion website November Culture was founded by Malaysian pop star Yuna Zardari and sells long sleeve dresses, tapered pants, and faux leather culottes.
 The online marketplace’s current obsession is “power sleeves” and features a selection of vibrant headscarves.